Contentify/Contentify/daux/docs/Development/54_Built-In_Modules.md

 ## Videos

 Every video belongs to a provider.
 The only default provider is `youtube`.
 As you may guess, a provider is a platform that hosts videos.
-The `Modules\Videos\Models\Video` model stores an `$providers` array with available providers.
+The `Modules\Videos\Models\Video` model stores a `$providers` array with available providers.
 You may add aditional providers to this array.
 If you do so you have to care for handling videos from these providers by modifying corresponding templates - at least `modules/videos/views/index.blade.php` and `show.blade.php`.
 You may also take a look at `admin_form.blade.php`.